- Why do employers ask "What do you like least about your job?"

 Each one focuses on a different aspect of a job that the candidate found challenging.
 As you think about your own answer, think carefully about why you’re looking to make a change to keep your response clear, authentic, and relevant.

-Example 1: Focus on career growth
+Example 1: Focusing on career growth

 In my current job at Chelsea Sports, I really enjoy my professional relationship with my coworkers.
 They’re courteous, polite, and always ready to lend a hand when needed.